shreya1sharma/ShreyaSharma/_notes/Goal Setting Time Management.md

    * Daily memo in office diary
    * Weekly report of office work
    * Filling goal tracker/log in bujo
-   * Reviewing to-do list and calendar each night ad plan next day.
+   * Reviewing to-do list and calendar each night and plan next day.
    * Revieweing quarterly goals in-depth

    **How to set good goals**